Updated: June 6, 2024

 One of the most beautiful areas in Portugal is the Azores.
 The islands are among the most fantastic places to live in the world.
 However, Portugal has more to discover!
 The country has many natural parks (Sintra-Cascais, Parque Natural do Sudoeste Alentejano e Costa Vicentina, Parque Natural do Douro International, Parque Natural do Alvão, Parque Natural de Montesinho, etc.) and even one National Park – Peneda-Gerês.
 Living near them is an excellent choice if you want to be surrounded by the purity and freshness of nature.

-Yes, the Peneda-Gerês National Park is an incredibly gorgeous area of wilderness with craggy granite mountains surrounded by forest and flower fields.
+Yes, Peneda-Gerês National Park is an incredibly gorgeous wilderness area with craggy granite mountains surrounded by forest and flower fields.

 From stunning lagoons and breathtaking waterfalls to lush forest cover and incredible mountains, Peneda-Gerês National Park is definitely worth visiting.
 With so much to do and see, you will not be short of entertainment during your stay in Portugal’s only, and best, national park.